d-payel/d-payel/README.md

 ## A Bit About Me
 - I’m from India and currently figuring things out (career-wise, life-wise)
 - Physics was my comfort zone, but now I’m learning to be okay with discomfort
-- Once I land a job, I’m learning violin and taking my first trip ever — to Dehradun
 - I used to draw with charcoal.
 Still miss it — you can find my sketches [here](https://instagram.com/art.escape_dystopia)